JZwamborn/Climate-pred-CCM/README.md

 k14,"tornado"
 k15,"wind"

 We plan to extend this dataset with a few variables (time/day/etc) by using the twitter API to gather more information about the tweets.
+[2] uses day, time, month, location in their tweet sentiment analyzer.

 ### Approach

 Our plan is to build a text classifier that can predict these labels on the test set (42.000 tweets).
 Our initial plan is to use a dedicated tweet NLP (http://www.cs.cmu.edu/~ark/TweetNLP/) to analyze the tweets.
-For feature extraction we plan to use basic tf-idf, n-grams as a starting point.
+For feature extraction we plan to use basic tf-idf, n-grams as a starting point, n-grams are also used in [2] to analyse tweets.

 Most competitors in the kaggle competition used a version of Ridge Regression to fit the data - we plan to also do this in Python, using the sklearn General Regression module (http://scikit-learn.org/stable/modules/linear_model.html#ridge-regression).